-The focus of our Interproduct reporting changed completely this month, with the movements seen in used values during October forcing us to focus on those ranges where our forecasts were now above the latest used value position.
-This month 68 ranges were considered, but in just a handful of cases it was decided to make no changes to the forecasts.
+The focus of our Interproduct reporting has remained focused on those ranges where our forecasts were now above the latest used value position.
+This month 111 ranges were considered, but in just a handful of cases it was decided to make no changes to the forecasts.
 There are still a small number of ranges where the forecasts were marginally above used values at our monthly deadline - the forecast analysis in these cases involve many different elements and is quite time consuming.
-This, combined with the used value reductions accelerating during the second half of the month, limited how much could be completed in time for November publication.
-The remaining ranges will be reviewed next month, together with new cases which arise during November.

-All the examples below involved changes at all ages of the forecast.
+This, combined with the used value reductions accelerating during the second half of the month, limited how much could be completed in time for December publication.
+We expect that a significant number of ranges will again be reviewed next month, together with new cases which arise during December.
+Almost all of the examples below involved changes at all ages of the forecast.
 In some cases, we have not applied adjustments to reflect the most recent used value reductions, as we expect some of them to be short term in nature and values to stabilise to some extent.
 There have been further disturbances to logical relationships and we are also closely monitoring retail data for signs of which elements are likely to be continued and which ones are likely to revert back to something more in line with normal expectations.